fizzbee-io/website/content/examples/two_phase_commit_procedural.md

 1. We model a single transaction.
 If it crashes, we don't cleanup anything.
    - In real implementation, the client will error out or timeout and do something.
-2. Even after successful commit/abort, we do not have a future transactions, as we have only a sinlge transaction.
+2. Even after successful commit/abort, we do not have a future transactions, as we have only a single transaction.

 Although we could model that, but for now, we will just skip that.
 Just add this, do nothing action to avoid the deadlock.